Hope Is a Verb: SALT’s Commentary for Advent Week One

 Big Picture:

-4) The reading from Jeremiah is from a section of the book — Jeremiah 30-33 — full of words of consolation, oracles promising the fulfillment of God’s promises, the future salvation of Israel, Judah, and in this passage, Jerusalem in particular.
-These words of comfort are a reprise and expansion of an earlier prophecy of restoration in the context of Israel’s exile in Babylon in the late sixth century BCE (Jeremiah 23:5-6).
+4) The reading from Jeremiah is from a section of the book — Jeremiah 30-33 — full of words of consolation, oracles promising the fulfillment of God’s promises, including the future salvation of Jerusalem in particular.
+These words of comfort are a reprise and expansion of an earlier prophecy of restoration in the context of the Israelites’ exile in Babylon in the late sixth century BCE (Jeremiah 23:5-6).

 Scripture: